aken0/BeyondFairnessLiterature/julian.md

 ML tools are said to be able to increase efficiency in hospitals and prevent unnecessary hospital visits, thus reducing pressure on care workers and doctors, which is certainly a good thing [^6].
 However, it will be important to take a holistic approach towards health care in the future.
 ML tools are too often seen as the holy grail to solve problems when in fact they are just tools that will not tackle structural problems without using them to do so.
 For example, in current health care systems reduced workload of care workers has the potential to lead to a reduction in the workforce because it is a way to save money.
 However, this would then not lead to an actual improvement for patients but only to a potential financial reward.
 This can be seen as a trade-off between monetary outcomes and spendings on the one  and the patients experience and care on the other hand.
 While this is an issue that is already existing, ML tools bring another perspective to it since they have the potential to increase as well as heavily decrease the patients experience in hospitals.

+Some scholars argue that while a mistake by a human practioner only affects a small amount (often only one) people, a mistake by an algorithm that is deployed on many hospitals will happen more often and thus affect more people [^a1].
+This could be seen as a trade-off between the scale of deployment of a technology and the severity of mistakes.
+However, this argument can also be seen as flawed since although one practioner might not repeat a certain mistake, other practioners not involved in this situation might well do.
+Thus, the only argumentation here could be that the errors are not as systematically spread as with ML tools, although even that might be an overstatement.

+Another Trade-off can be seen between empathy in human practitioners and a more standardized way of tackling tasks in ML tools [^a1].
+What do we understand as good health care, only the right diagnosis or psychological wellbeing during treatment, etc. as well?

+Health care systems around the world are more or less privatized, depending on the country.
+However, in the case of ML tools a lot of research and development is driven by big companies like Alphabet or IBM [^a1].
+This makes sense since those componies are driving ML research in general but it poses the question whether we want to give such an important issue completely out of public and into private hands.
+While the privatization of health care was already posing problems before ML tools and they are in fact seen as a solution for the existing problems [^a1] [^3], the questioning of privacy and trust is increased as well.
+Thus, this can be seen as a trade-off between the speed of development - arguably, big tech companies will be fast in bringing ML tools to the market - and privacy and trust issues.